LycanLD/AntiPinterRef/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you find new Pinterest tricks that bypass the script, open an issue or PR.
+If you find new Pinterest tricks that the script can use, contact me!

 ---